-- You can even try a benefits-based incentive plan such as discounts on insurance premiums, holiday trips, lower co-pay, paid time off, or HSA/HRA contributions as a strategy.
+- You can even try a benefits-based quarterly or annual incentive plan such as discounts on insurance premiums, holiday trips, lower co-pay, paid time off, or HSA/HRA contributions as a strategy.

 - Although benefits-based incentives are more expensive than rewarding winners with small gifts, they significantly impact employee engagement levels.